-- Show dimensions. - Label all rooms as to their specific intended use and include types of activities that may have specific code requirements such as: medical treatment, procedural medical treatment, medical gases, classrooms, gymnasiums, woodworking, paint booths, welding, major or minor vehicle repair, manufacturing, food processing, storage, types of items being stored, etc. - A cleaning schedule and other detailed information will be required by Fire Prevention for certain dust producing activities such as wood working, grain processing, etc. - For child care and educational spaces, include the age range of the children and the number of children served.
-In buildings where only a portion of it will be used for child care and education, indicate which spaces will be used by children, including hallways, rest rooms and lunch rooms. - Indicate whether or not the building is fully or partially sprinklered with an NFPA 13, NFPA 13R, or NFPA 13D system.
-Where partially sprinklered, indicate areas of coverage on the plans. - Kitchen equipment, including hoods, must be shown and labeled.
-Indicate whether or not the kitchen space will be for re-heating pre-prepared food, or preparing and cooking food, and if cooking activity will be a daily occurrence. - Show accessibility clearances in restrooms, bathrooms, dwelling unit kitchens, etc. - Dwelling units required to meet accessibility provisions must be labeled as Type A or Type B units as required by code.
+- Show dimensions. - Label all rooms as to their specific use and include types of activities that may have specific code requirements such as: medical treatment, procedural medical treatment, medical gases, woodworking, paint booths, welding, major or minor vehicle repair, manufacturing, food processing, types of items being stored, etc.

-- Show preliminary seating layouts in conference rooms, training rooms, lecture halls, gymnasiums, restaurants / cafes, bars, lobbies, waiting rooms, etc. so that the use and occupancy of the room can be determined. - Show preliminary racking layouts in retail areas and storage spaces.
-Indicate the height to the top of the items to be stored on storage racks. - Indicate office furniture layouts where the cubicles will be more than 5'-9" high. - Show all plumbing fixtures including floor drains, and sand/oil interceptors. - Show locations of all required ratings on the plan. - Indicate fire extinguisher, horn and strobe locations. - Indicate attic access and roof hatches as a dashed line and label it. - Clearly delineate the difference between existing and new construction.
+- A cleaning schedule and other detailed information will be required by Fire Prevention for certain dust producing activities such as wood working, grain processing, etc. - For childcare and educational spaces, include the age range of the children and the number of children served.
+In buildings where only a portion of it will be used for childcare and education, indicate which spaces will be used by children, including hallways, rest rooms and lunch rooms. - Indicate whether or not the building is fully or partially sprinklered with an NFPA 13, NFPA 13R, or NFPA 13D system.
+Where partially sprinklered, indicate locations of coverage on a plan. - Show pools, decks, canopies, sunshades and patios, including fences, gates and other types of barriers. - Kitchen equipment must be shown and labeled. - Show accessibility clearances in rest rooms, bath rooms, dwelling unit kitchens, etc. - Dwelling units required to meet accessibility provisions must be labeled as Type A or Type B units as required by code. - Show preliminary seating layouts in conference rooms, training rooms, lecture halls, gymnasiums, restaurants / cafes, bars, lobbies, waiting rooms, etc. so that the use and occupancy of the room can be determined. - Show preliminary racking layouts in retail areas and storage spaces.
+Indicate the height to the top of the items to be stored on storage racks. - Indicate office furniture layouts where the cubicles will be more than 5'-9" high. - Show handrail extensions at stairs and ramps. - Show all plumbing fixtures including floor drains, and sand/oil interceptors. - Show all kitchen equipment including hoods. - Show locations of all required ratings on the plan. - Indicate fire extinguisher locations. - Indicate attic access and roof hatches as a dashed line and label it. - For additions and remodels, clearly delineate the difference between existing and new construction.
 For example, show existing walls, doors, windows, cabinets, plumbing fixtures, etc. in light lines, and new construction in bold lines.
-Other ways of delineating between existing and new may be acceptable on a case-by-case basis. - An overall (key) plan of the building must be shown with the area where the work is to occur indicated. - Show enough of the adjacent existing rooms, including adjacent tenants, to clarify the relationship to new/remodel spaces, and exiting through rooms to the exterior. - On one show items to be removed on the proposed plans.
+Other ways of delineating between existing and new may be acceptable on a case by case basis. - For remodels, an overall (key) plan of the building must be shown with the area where the work is to occur indicated. - Show enough of the adjacent existing rooms, including adjacent tenants, to clarify the relationship to new/remodel spaces, and exiting through rooms to the exterior. - O Do not show items to be removed on the proposed plans.
 Items to be removed should only be shown on the demolition plans.